top of page

 But honestly?
 It’s less about brands and more about people.
 These businesses already have the passion and personality - I just help make sure the right people actually see it.
 Think of it as giving their voice a mic and a spotlight so they can take center stage.

-Garage Koro Website > Garage Koro Photography >
+Garage Koro > Seaweed Biotech >

-Osteopathy Clinic Website >
+Osteopathy Clinic >

 Account Coordinator